-In other WordPress themes, you need to browse the control panel and find the option “Analytics” or “tracking codes”, it’s easy to install and setup as the above example.
+In other WordPress themes, you need to browse the control panel and find the option “Analytics” or “tracking codes”, it’s easy to install and set up, as in the above example.

 Installing Analytics code with a Plugin

-The easiest way to add your tracking code is installing a plugin called Insert Headers and Footers.
-Just activate that plugin, and click its link in the left menu, under “settings” as the following screenshot.
+The easiest way to add your tracking code is by installing a plugin called Insert Headers and Footers.
+Just activate that plugin, and click its link in the left menu, under “settings,” as in the following screenshot.

 Don’t leave the page before clicking the “Save” button.
-This easy method works with all the themes and it’s safe, I don’t recommend to use the classic method, by inserting the code into the “head” section in your theme, it’s only required if you’re not using WordPress.
+This easy method works with all themes, and it’s safe; I don’t recommend using the classic method, by inserting the code into the “head” section in your theme; it’s only required if you’re not using WordPress.

 Please remember that your site analytics will be available in the next 12 to 24 hours in general.
-The statistics changes per 24 hours, however, you can see how many visitors are online on your blog or website, by clicking the “Reporting” tab on your Google Analytics dashboard.
-Then, “Real Time” and “Overview” as the following example.
+The statistics change per 24 hours; however, you can see how many visitors are online on your blog or website, by clicking the “Reporting” tab on your Google Analytics dashboard.
+Then, “Real Time” and “Overview” as the following examples.

 If you’re working on a specific location, for example, and found that you receive good traffic from a different region, then, you need to create content for those people.
 They are visiting your site to find information or to get help, and you can multiply your traffic easily, by optimizing the content for each location.

-The Google analytics dashboard is easy to understand now, all you have to do is to spend some minutes, and it’s done, but the same dashboard was very complicated to understand, in the last few months.
-Even, an engineer couldn’t understand the Google Analytics menu easily.
-However, people learned how to grow and build their business with the help of Google.
-So, browse the links and test them one by one, you will find good tools to use.
+The Google Analytics dashboard is easy to understand now, all you have to do is spend some minutes, and it’s done, but the same dashboard was very complicated to understand, in the last few months.
+Even, an engineer couldn’t understand the Google analytics menu easily.
+However, people learned how to grow and build their businesses with the help of Google.
+So, browse the links and test them one by one; you will find good tools to use.

-The Google Analytics Help Center is the right place to learn how to use the geographic statistics and all the other tools, and best of all, you will learn how the analytics tools are working exactly.
+The Google Analytics Help Center is the right place to learn how to use geographic statistics and all the other tools.
+Best of all, you will learn how the analytics tools are working exactly.

-That can be very useful when you’re developing a theme, and you see that lots of visitors from a not-supported browser are visiting your site.
+That can be very useful when you’re developing a theme, and you see that lots of visitors from the not supported browsers are visiting your site.
 So, you can optimize the website theme to work well in that browser.